WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: Theoretical Formalization

 \subsection{Problem Equivalence}

-The theoretical argument for the equivalence of the three problems is based on the assumption that the relation of sameness of word meaning is shared between the three problems.
-This is supported by the lack of distinction between {\em meanings} and {\em senses} in the original WiC task proposal.\footnote{{\em ``The proposed dataset, WiC, is based on lexicographic examples, which constitute a reliable basis to [\ldots] discern different meanings of words.''} \cite{pilehvar2019}.} On the other hand, WordNet exhibits a strict one-to-one correspondence between distinct meanings, synsets, and concepts, with each word sense corresponding to a specific synset.
-This implies that senses are ultimately grounded in sameness of meaning as well.\footnote{{\em ``[Each] synonym set represents one underlying lexical concept. [\ldots] Word meaning [refers] to the lexicalized concept that a [word] form can be used to express.''} \cite{miller1995acm}.} Therefore, every word meaning distinction should correspond to a pair of distinct senses.
+The theoretical argument for the sense-meaning hypothesis is based on the assumption that the relation of sameness of word meaning is shared between the three problems.
+This is supported by the lack of distinction between {\em meanings} and {\em senses} in the original WiC task proposal.\footnote{{\rm ``The proposed dataset, WiC, is based on lexicographic examples, which constitute a reliable basis to [\ldots] discern different {\bf meanings of words}.''} \cite{pilehvar2019}.} On the other hand, WordNet exhibits a strict one-to-one correspondence between distinct meanings, synsets, and concepts, with each word sense corresponding to a specific synset.
+This implies that senses are ultimately grounded in sameness of meaning as well.\footnote{{\rm ``[Each] synonym set represents one underlying lexical concept. [\ldots] {\bf Word meaning} [refers] to the lexicalized concept that a [word] form can be used to express.''} \cite{miller1995acm}.} Therefore, every word meaning distinction should correspond to a pairwise sense distinction.
 Contrariwise, if two tokens of the same word express different concepts, their meaning must be different.
-This equivalence also includes the TSV problem, provided that each sense corresponds to a single WordNet synset.
+This equivalence also includes the TSV problem, provided that the given sense of the {\focusword} corresponds to a single synset.